A Star Is Born (1976 film): Plot

-They go to Esther's and she invites him to come back for breakfast.
-Over breakfast (pepperoni pizza), she agrees to go to a concert with him.
-After arriving by helicopter, John rides a motorbike around the stage, snags a cable and crashes off the front of the stage.
-He is taken away by ambulance and his entourage leaves in the helicopter, forgetting Esther.
+At Esther's home, she invites him to return for breakfast in the morning.
+Over the pepperoni pizza John had brought himself, she reluctantly agrees to follow him to one of his concerts, and they both arrive by helicopter.
+After a brief performance of stage, John rides a fan's motorbike around the stage, snags a cable, and crashes off the stage and into the crowd.
+He is taken away by ambulance and his entourage flee by helicopter, leaving a furious Esther stranded.